Carnatic Sultanate: Borders

-The old province known as the Carnatic, in which Madras (Chennai) was situated, extended from the Krishna river to the Kaveri river, and was bounded on the West by Mysore kingdom and Dindigul, (which formed part of the Sultanate of Mysore).
+The old province, known as the Carnatic, in which Madras (Chennai) was situated, extended from the Krishna River to the Kaveri River, and was bounded on the West by Mysore kingdom and Dindigul, (which formed part of the Sultanate of Mysore).
 The Northern portion was known as the 'Mughal Carnatic', the Southern the 'Maratha Carnatic' with the Maratha fortresses of Gingee and Ranjankudi.
-Carnatic thus was the name commonly given to the region of Southern India that stretches from the East Godavari of Andhra Pradesh in the North, to the Maratha fort of Ranjangudi in the south (including the Kaveri River delta) and Coromandal Coast in the east to Western Ghats in the west.
+Carnatic thus was the name commonly given to the region of Southern India that stretches from the East Godavari of Andhra Pradesh in the north to the Maratha fort of Ranjangudi in the south (including the Kaveri River delta), and Coromandal Coast in the east to Western Ghats in the west.

 History

-With the decline of Vijayanagara Empire in 1646, the Hindu viceroys Nayaks, established in Madurai, Tanjore and Kanchi made themselves independent, only in their turn to become tributary to the kings of Golconda and Bijapur, who divided the Carnatic between them.
-Mughal Emperor Aurangzeb in 1692 appointed Zulfikhar Ali Khan as the first subahdar of the Carnatic with his seat at Arcot as a reward for his victory over the Marathas led by Rajaram.
+With the decline of Vijayanagara Empire in 1646, the Hindu nayaks, established in Madurai, Tanjore and Kanchi, made themselves independent.
+However, they quickly became tributaries to the kings of Golconda and Bijapur, who divided the Carnatic between them.
+Mughal Emperor Aurangzeb in 1692 appointed Zulfiqar Khan as the first subahdar of the Carnatic with his seat at Arcot as a reward for his victory over the Marathas led by Rajaram I.

-With the decline of the Mughal empire, Carnatic subah became an independent sultanate.
-The Carnatic Sultanate controlled a vast territory south of the Krishna river.
-The Nawab Saadatullah Khan I (1710–1732) moved his court from Gingee to Arcot.
-His successor Dost Ali (1732–1740) conquered and annexed Madurai in 1736.
+With the decline of the Mughal empire, the Carnatic subah became independent as the Carnatic Sultanate, which controlled a vast territory south of the Krishna River.
+The Nawab Saadatullah Khan I moved his court from Gingee to Arcot.
+His successor Dost Ali Khan conquered and annexed Madurai in 1736.

 In 1740, the Maratha forces descended on Arcot.
 They attacked the Nawab, Dost Ali Khan, in the pass of Damalcherry.
 In the war that followed, Dost Ali, one of his sons Hasan Ali, and a number of prominent persons lost their lives.
 This initial success at once enhanced Maratha prestige in the south.
-From Damalcherry the Marathas proceeded to Arcot, which surrendered to them without much resistance.
+From Damalcherry, the Marathas proceeded to Arcot, which surrendered to them without much resistance.
 Chanda Sahib and his son were arrested and sent to Nagpur.
-The Nawabs of the Carnatic were the Rowthers.

-Muhammad Ali Khan Wallajah (1749–1795) became the ruler in 1765.
+Muhammad Ali Khan Wallajah became the ruler in 1749, however he was not officially crowned until 1752, and he was only recognised as an independent ruler by the Emperor of Delhi in 1765.

 The growing influences of the English and the French and their colonial wars had a huge impact on the Carnatic.
 Wallajah supported the English against the French and Hyder Ali, placing him heavily in debt.
 As a result, he had to surrender much of his territory to the East India Company.
-Paul Benfield, an English business man, made one of his major loans to the Nawab for the purpose of enabling him, who with the aid of the English, had invaded and conquered the Maratha state of Tanjore.
+Paul Benfield, an English businessman, made major loans to the Nawab for the purpose of enabling him, who, with the aid of the English, had invaded and conquered the Maratha state of Tanjore, to satisfy some claims of the Dutch at Tranquebar on territories of the Rajah of Tanjore.

-The thirteenth Nawab, Ghulam Muhammad Ghouse Khan (1825–1855), died without issue, and the British annexed the Carnatic Nawabdom, applying the doctrine of lapse.
+The thirteenth Nawab, Ghulam Muhammad Ghouse Khan, died, and the British annexed the Carnatic Nawabdom, applying the doctrine of lapse.
 Ghouse Khan's uncle Azim Jah was created the first Prince of Arcot (Amir-e-Arcot) in 1867 by Queen Victoria, and was given a tax free-pension in perpetuity.